-Total condemnation of terrorism
+Unreserved condemnation of terrorism

-Belgium believes that the fight against terrorism must not be allowed to infringe human rights, fundamental freedoms or international humanitarian law.
-Terrorism cannot be combatted effectively by violating these rights and freedoms or the principles of the rule of law, on the contrary.
-Belgium also condemns the use of secret prisons and torture techniques or mistreatment for any reason whatsoever and backs the mandate of the UN Special Rapporteur on the promotion and protection of human rights and fundamental freedoms while countering terrorism as well as the work of other protagonists dealing with these issues, either within other “special procedures” of the Human Rights Council, the United Nations treaty bodies or the various Council of Europe bodies such as the Council of Europe’s Commissioner for Human Rights.
+Belgium believes that the fight against terrorism must not infringe human rights, fundamental freedoms or international humanitarian law.
+We will not effectively combat terrorism by flouting these rights and freedoms or the principle of the rule of law, quite the contrary.
+Belgium condemns the use of torture in the fight against terrorism for any reason whatsoever.
+Belgium supports the mandate of the UN Special Rapporteur on the promotion and protection of human rights and fundamental freedoms while countering terrorism and the work of other protagonists also dealing with these issues, whether within other special procedures of the Human Rights Council, the United Nations treaty bodies or the various organisations of the Council of Europe such as the Commissioner for Human Rights.

-- UN Counterterrorism Strategy
+- UN Global Counter-Terrorism Strategy

-- Office of the UN High Commissioner for Human Rights
+- United Nations Human Rights Office of the High Commissioner

 - Special Rapporteur on the promotion and protection of human rights and fundamental freedoms while countering terrorism

-- The United Nations Security Council Counter-Terrorism Committee
+- Security Counter-Terrorism Committee

-- Security Council Committee pursuant to resolutions 1267 (1999) 1989 (2011) and 2253 (2015) concerning Islamic State in Iraq and the Levant (Da’esh) Al-Qaida and associated individuals groups undertakings and entities
+- Security Council Committee pursuant to resolutions 1267 (1999) 1989 (2011) and 2253 (2015) concerning Islamic State in Iraq and the Levant (Da’esh), Al-Qaida and associated individuals, groups, undertakings and entities

 Council of Europe

-- Council of Europe Commissioner for Human Rights of the Council of Europe
+- Commissioner for Human Rights of the Council of Europe